Ebba Busch: Political career

 Busch was the municipal party political secretary for the Christian Democrats councillor Gustaf von Essen in the Uppsala Municipality.
 In 2009, she assumed responsibility for the budget when Essen went on sick leave, and at the age of 22 she became a substitute municipal councillor.
-Ahead of the election for municipal councillors in Uppsala in 2010, the party suggested that Busch should be placed third on the election ballot, while the incumbent councillor Gustav von Essen would be first.
-The party youth organization chairman Charlie Weimers, who did not get to vote in the election, wrote that he thought the party should have Busch at the top of the ballot.

-In the end, a closed vote within the party decided the top name on the ballot, and Busch beat von Essen by a margin of two votes.
-At the election, Busch received 1,679 votes, against only 220 for von Essen.
+In the municipal election in Uppsala in 2010, Busch was the top name on the ballot, and received 1,679 votes.
 Busch served as vice chairman of the Christian Democrat youth organisation until 5 June 2011.

 Busch made several comments to the media during 2010 criticizing the then party chairman Göran Hägglund, and what she perceived as his weak leadership following the 2006 General Election.
 Ahead of the January 2012 leadership election within the party, she supported Hägglund's opponent Mats Odell.
 She was also herself a candidate for the post of deputy party chairman at the same election, but lost to Maria Larsson.
 Alf Svensson, former party leader, has described his disappointment with Busch's worldview.